March 3rd, 2019 kicks off Professional Pet Sitters Week, and if you’re not a pet sitter, you have all the reasons in the world to be jealous.

 And as you’re burdened with cleaning up someone else’s gross soup splatter from the microwave, cat sitters are collectively scooping up nuggets of poop.

-Okay, maybe that last one isn’t exactly something to be wholesale jealous of.
-But at this point you get the idea: Whatever humdrum part of day-to-day life gets you down, there’s a strong chance that cat sitters are instead living it up in a world populated with impish kittens and noble napping furballs.
+Okay, maybe scooping poop isn’t exactly something to be wholesale jealous of.
+But at this point you get the idea.
+Whatever humdrum part of day-to-day life gets you down, there’s a strong chance that cat sitters are instead living it up in a world populated with impish kittens and noble napping furballs.

 It’s enough to make you wonder whether we might not be better turning the world into a place where everybody is a cat sitter.